joobert/Mitten/README.md

 - **REPOS**: A comma-separated list of repositories to monitor.
 You can also optionally specify a branch for each repo by adding ':branch_name' (e.g., '**owner/repo1,owner/repo1:dev_branch,owner/repo2**').
 - **DISCORD_WEBHOOK_URL**: The Discord webhook URL where notifications will be sent.
 - **GITHUB_TOKEN**: (Optional but **highly recommended**) Your GitHub API token to avoid rate limiting.
 Learn more about creating a personal access token [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 - **CHECK_INTERVAL**: The interval (in seconds) at which the script checks for new commits.
-Make sure this value is less than the number of repos to monitor.
+Make sure this value exceeds the number of repos to monitor.
 - **DISCORD_EMBED_COLOR**: (Optional) The color of the commit embeds sent to Discord.
 The color must be provided in hexadecimal format using the prefix '0x' (e.g., '0xffffff').
 - **ROLES_TO_MENTION**: (Optional) The role IDs (NOT role name, but the corresponding 19 digit role ID) to mention in Discord when a new commit is detected.
 Separate each role ID with a comma.
 You can also ping @everyone by simply setting this to '@everyone'.
 - **WEBHOOKS_ON_REPO_INIT**: Choose whether to send a message to Discord whenever a new repository is initialized.